Last updated: 21st May 2020

 DISABLE_MULTI_ROOM to your app with a value of

 So, you’ve got the project running and are jammin’ to your old hi-fi system with a new lease of life!
 What now?
 Here are some ideas…

 Customize your device name

 balenaSound xxxx name?
 We’ve got you covered!
 Simply add a device environment variable in the balenaCloud dashboard called

 BLUETOOTH_DEVICE_NAME and your device will reboot with a new name.
 This will apply to all services, not just Bluetooth.

 Upgrade your audio with a DAC

-The Raspberry Pi isn’t known for great audio quality; fortunately this has been addressed with a lot of manufacturers producing DACs for the Raspberry Pi.
+The Raspberry Pi isn’t known for great audio quality (although in our experience it's more than good enough for a lot of applications!); fortunately this has been addressed with a lot of manufacturers producing DACs for the Raspberry Pi.
 One I have tested and like for both its small size and low price is the Pimoroni PHAT DAC.